TELEMETRY PIPELINE

 );

 You can use a combination of id and created_at to paginate data.
-To include such a query in your pipeline, configure the SQL DB Input plugin as shown:
+To include such a query in your pipeline, configure the plugin as follows:

 pipeline: